California Workplace Accident Lawyers

 • Other services

-Typically, industries where large equipment and machinery is used, such as the construction or oil and natural gas industries, are more dangerous than others.
+Typically, industries where large equipment and machinery are used, such as the construction or oil and natural gas industries, can be more dangerous than others.

 The Top 10 Causes of Workplace Injuries